ivenk/hacker101/photogallery.md

 Nice now where to go from here ?
 Try more commands !
 Next i tried to insert a new photo with id 4 :
 ```
-../fetch?id=1; INSERT INTO photos(id,title,parent, filename) VALUES(4,test,1,test.txt);
+../fetch?id=1; INSERT INTO photos(id,title,parent, filename) VALUES(4,test,1,files/adorable.jpg);
 ```
-The command did not work and there are actually multiple reasons.
+I'm using adorable.jpg because i know the image exists and the server could open it if everything else checks out.
+The command did not work however and there are actually multiple reasons.
 ...1.
+The data in the title and filename field are somekind of text meaning of type char or varchar.
+When inserting the values it is important to use '' around these values: ```...
+VALUES(4,'test', 1, 'files/adorable.jpg');```
+...2.
 From what i can tell commands like UPDATE and INSERT requiere the use of transactions.
+I noticed that something wasn't working while running the above statement.
+The hint helped me figure it out:: ```../fetch?id=1; START TRANSACTION; INSERT INTO photos(id,title,parent, filename) VALUES(4,'test',1,'files/adorable.jpg'); COMMIT;